0xCyberY/Buffer-Overflow-Prep/README.md

     ✅ !mona config -set workingfolder c:\mona\%p

-   <h4> Fuzzing</h4>
+   <h4>Fuzzing</h4>

-Create a file on your Kali box called fuzzer.py with the following contents:
+Create a file on your Kali box called fuzzer.py with the following contents:[Link]()

+Run the fuzzer.py script using python:

+    ✅ python fuzzer.py

+The fuzzer will send increasingly long strings comprised of As (up to 3000).
+If the fuzzer crashes the server with one of the strings, you should see an error like: "Could not connect to MACHINE_IP:1337".
+Make a note of the largest number of bytes that were sent.

+   <h4>Crash Replication & Controlling EIP</h4>